graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/perf_training.rst

 about replicated graphs.

 .. note:: Replicated graphs are not supported when running on an IPU Model.

+The Graphcore tutorials repository also has a `tutorial on using replication in TensorFlow to train a simple model. <https://github.com/graphcore/tutorials/tree/sdk-release-2.3/feature_examples/tensorflow/replication>`_.

 Selecting the number of replicas
 ________________________________